ahoegger/lnk/README.md

 #lnk CAS FEE#
 Holger Heymanns, Andreas Hoegger

-The latest released of the front end only version is available under http://ahoegger.github.io/lnk/dist/.
 The current state is deployed at [heroku](https://lnk-cas-fee.herokuapp.com) (Note: The heroku deployment does not support persistence on file systems with the free account, changes saved are lost, as soon as heroku stopy the dyno)

 Prezi presentation: [.lnk](https://prezi.com/ccxn2fh6jjbd/lnk/ "https://prezi.com/ccxn2fh6jjbd/lnk/").